Morristown UFO hoax: Initial explanations

-Reappearances
+Subsequent hoaxes

 After the initial January 5 incident, Rudy and Russo built up the media attention by repeating the hoax four more times over various parts of Morris County, NJ.
 The subsequent hoaxes and sightings took place on January 26, January 29, February 7, and February 17.

 The largest cluster of lights occurred on February 17.
 Nine red lights were reported to be traveling in formation.
 Shortly after that sighting, Capt.
 Jeff Paul, a spokesman for Morris County Prosecutor Robert A. Bianchi, said that federal authorities have expressed concern that the objects might be a threat to flights on their final approach to Newark Liberty International Airport.
 The Federal Aviation Administration advised Paul that they would issue an advisory to aircraft in the area.
 Paul said “numerous” 911 calls were received on the evening of February 17 in Morris Plains, Morristown, Morris Township, Hanover, Denville, Parsippany, Montville and the Morris County Communications Dispatch center.
 The lights appeared to be traveling north, he said, and air traffic controllers at Morristown Airport reported that they appeared to be at an altitude of about 2,500 ft.

 Dorian Vicente, 46, of Parsippany, said the lights caused traffic to slow on Route 80 in Denville at 8:40 p.m. as people watched them floating overhead.
 There were nine lights, she said, and they were scattered at first.
 Then she said they aligned in a straight line.
 That is when she and several other cars pulled to the side of the highway to try to capture the lights on video.
-"It was the weirdest thing," she said.
+"It was the weirdest thing", she said.
 Ray Vargas, a witness to the lights on February 17, was interviewed by the media and stated, "If it's a hoax, it's a real good hoax.
-There were no flares, no streaks … they were almost as if they were communicating with each other."
+There were no flares, no streaks ... they were almost as if they were communicating with each other."

 Officials with the Morris County prosecutor's office called the military and determined that no military flights were in the area, Paul said.
 The prosecutor's office also contacted the FAA, the Office of Homeland Security and Preparedness, and the New Jersey State Police Regional Operations Intelligence Center.